 - G-Rated Sex - In the 1.31 patch, Ragdoll Physics were introduced; before this, an infantry player could die in a somewhat compromising position with another player.

-- Not to mention the sheep.
+- Not to mention that you can hump the sheep.

 - Highly Conspicuous Uniform - The French Commander uniform.
 The cap isn't too bad but the trousers are bright white jodphurs.